Skip to Content

 You might also be interested in

 • This article has been prepared by NULIS Nominees (Australia) Limited ABN 80 008 515 633 AFSL 236465 (NULIS) as trustee of the MLC Super Fund ABN 70 732 426 024.
 NULIS is part of the Insignia Financial group of companies comprising Insignia Financial Ltd ABN 49 100 103 722 and its related bodies corporate (‘Insignia Financial Group’).
-The information in this article is current as at November 2023 and may be subject to change.
 This information may constitute general advice.
 The information in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 You should consider obtaining independent advice before making any financial decisions based on this information.
 It is recommended that you consider the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD) before you make any decisions about your superannuation.
 You can obtain the latest copy of the PDS (or other disclosure documents) and TMD by calling us on 132 652 or by searching for the applicable product at mlc.com.au.
 You should not rely on this article to determine your personal tax obligations.
 Please consult a registered tax agent for this purpose.
 Opinions constitute our judgement at the time of issue.
 The case study examples (if any) provided in this article have been included for illustrative purposes only and should not be relied upon for decision making.
 Subject to terms implied by law and which cannot be excluded, neither NULIS nor any member of the Insignia Financial Group accept responsibility for any loss or liability incurred by you in respect of any error, omission or misrepresentation in the information in this communication.